 npm i pinata

-After making the project, create a .env.local file in the root of the project and put in the following variables:
+After making the project, create a .env.local file in the root of the project and put in the following variable:

 VITE_GATEWAY_URL=